-- c) The amount of property transactions and the amount of the resultant gains or losses: None; - d) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes: None; - e) The highest period balance, the end of period balance, the interest rate range, and total current period interest with respect to financing of funds: None; - f) Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receipt of services: None. - c.
+d) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes: None;

+e) The highest period balance, the end of period balance, the interest rate range, and total current period interest with respect to financing of funds: None;

+f) Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receipt of services: None.

+d.
 Information of major shareholders: list all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder: None.

-32. SEGMENT INFORMATION
+34. SEGMENT INFORMATION

-The following was an analysis of the Group's revenue and results from continuing operations for 2022 and 2021 by reportable segments:
+The following was an analysis of the Group's revenue and results from continuing operations for 2023 and 2022 by reportable segments: